27e bataillon de chasseurs alpins: History

+The battalion distinguished itself during the First World War, earning 8 mentions in despatches and the fourragère of the Legion of Honour.
+The battalion lost 1,822 men during the war and was commended by prime minister Georges Clemenceau who gave the unit the nickname of "tigers", reflected on their insignia.

+Since 1922 it has based in Annecy, Haute-Savoie.

 During the Second World War, it notably took part in the Battles of Narvik.
-After it was disbanded after Case Anton, some of its elements trained the Maquis des Glières; in subsequent combat against SS units the Battalion gained the motto of Vivre libre ou mourir ("live as free men, or die").
+After it was disbanded after Case Anton, some of its elements trained the Maquis des Glières; in subsequent combat against SS units the Battalion gained the motto of Vivre libre ou mourir ("live free, or die").
+Some 129 men of the unit died in the war.

 It took part in the Algerian War, in Kabily, until 1962.

-Recently, the 27 BCA has been engaged in Afghanistan, notably taking part in the Battle of Alasay.